 For Educators and Students

-The Pacific Alaska Region facility in Seattle is a wonderful resource for teachers and students.
+The National Archives at Denver is a wonderful resource for teachers and students.

 We hold a large amount of primary records that can be easily tied into school curriculum.
 The records cover a wide scope of topics including, but not limited to:

 - homesteading, mining, and railroads